Los Angeles Sits at the Mercy of the Wind

 Greater Los Angeles is not quite overwhelmed by fire.

-475 acres are ablaze near the mountain pass that connects the L.A. basin to the San Fernando Valley.
+Four-hundred-and-seventy-five acres are ablaze near the mountain pass that connects the L.A. basin to the San Fernando Valley.
 The mountains on the Valley’s northern border are aflame too––the Creek Fire has burned something like 13,000 acres.
 And roughly an hour north, in seaside Ventura, the Thomas Fire has burned roughly 90,000 acres, stretching from the Pacific Ocean to the Los Padres National Forest.

 But any of those fires, or a new blaze sparked by an opportunistic arsonist or a careless cigarette smoker, could be whipped into an exponentially bigger blaze that destroys hundreds or even thousands of homes if Thursday’s winds spread the flames.